salsita/inStyle/README.md

 Use CSS classes for component variants and abstracted design helpers.

-Try _not_ using classes that describe CSS functionality (aka `.pull-left`) - this approach cannot scale and your HTML will be independent of properties.
+Try _not_ using classes that describe CSS functionality (aka `.pull-left`); this approach cannot scale to devices and your HTML will be independent of named properties.

 ```Html
 <button class='save'>Save</button>